David Horne's World of Grip

 130k Florian Kellersmann 2006 European Grip Champs, Germany.
 (Ivanko OBX20 PL bar)

-One Hand Deadlift - (Don't know what kind of bar used)
+Other One Hand Deadlifts (don't know what kinds of bars were used)

 250.3k Arthur Dandurand Born 1889.
 French/Canadian.